migueloce-hrbl/bzw-admin-apigee/README.md

 - Enable docker compose
 - Git
 - Read access to dev registry zcusdev02acr.azurecr.io
 - Visual Studio Code with Google Cloud Code extension (for additional proxy updates)

+Note: By default the application uses the following ports for its containers.
+You can change them in the docker compose as needed.
+- 80: apigee gateway for application requests
+- 8080: apigee controll
+- 8500: to expose the api
+- 8501: to expose the ui

 ## Steps
 - Clone this repo and navigate to the repo folder